 The Ecclesial Method: Opening Souls to the Beauty and Power of God’s Revelation

-Ron Bolster is the director of the Office of Catechetics at Franciscan University.
-Formerly the director of the Office of Catechetics for the Diocese of Peoria, he joined the catechetics faculty at Franciscan University in 2004, offering expertise in catechist training, Christian initiation, and administration.
-He holds an MA in theology with catechetical certification from Franciscan University and an undergraduate degree from Cornell University.
-Before leaving for Peoria, he served on the staff of Franciscan’s Office of Catechetics, writing catechetical materials, and also served as a consultant for RCIA to the Archdiocese of Washington, D.C.
-In addition, he has been active in parish RCIA and the Neocatechumenal Way.
+Ron Bolster is the former director of the Office of Catechetics at Franciscan University.
+He served the Diocese of Peoria before joining the catechetics faculty at Franciscan in 2004.
+He holds an MA in theology with catechetical certification from Franciscan and an undergraduate degree from Cornell University.
+He serves on the confirmation team for the parishes of the City of Steubenville and has experience in RCIA, the Neocatechumenal Way, and catechist training.
+He is co-author of Ascension Press’ Chosen: Your Journey to Confirmation program.
 Ron and his wife, Andrea, reside with their eight children in Steubenville.
-He will be presenting at the St. John Bosco Conference.

-Fr.
-Jay Mello is a priest in the Diocese of Fall River, Massachusetts, and was ordained in 2007.
+Father Jay Mello is a priest of the Diocese of Fall River, Massachusetts, and was ordained in 2007.
 He completed his undergraduate studies at Franciscan University of Steubenville in 2003.
-He attended the Pontifical North American College in Rome where he completed his STB and earned his STL in dogmatic theology at the Pontifical Gregorian University.
-Father Jay currently serves as pastor of St. Joseph’s and St. Michael’s parishes in Fall River and also as the assistant director of Vocations for the Diocese of Fall River.
-He previously served in a number of parishes and as the chaplain of Bishop Stang High School.
-He will be presenting at the St. John Bosco Conference.
+He also attended the Pontifical North American College in Rome where he completed his STB and earned his STL in dogmatic theology at the Pontifical Gregorian University.
+Father Jay currently serves as pastor of St. Joseph’s and St. Michael’s parishes in Fall River.
+He previously served in a number of parishes as parochial vicar, as a high school chaplain, and in the diocesan vocation office.

-Dr. James Pauley, S.T.L., S.T.D. (cand.) is associate professor of theology and catechetics and has served on the theology faculty at Franciscan University since 2002.
-He received his doctorate in sacred theology from the Liturgical Institute at Mundelein Seminary in 2014.
-His doctoral research was focused on the 20th century history of the renewal of liturgy and catechesis and the proposal of principles for the revitalization of liturgical catechesis.
+Dr. James Pauley, S.T.L., S.T.D. (cand.), is a professor of theology and catechetics at Franciscan University.
+He has just published his first book, Liturgical Catechesis in the 21st Century: A School of Discipleship (LTP Press).
 In 2014, Dr. Pauley was appointed founding editor of The Catechetical Review, Franciscan University’s journal dedicated to the new evangelization.
-Dr. Pauley began working as a parish catechetical leader in 1989 in Phoenix and has served professionally in parish, diocesan, and university catechetical formation for more than 25 years.
-A native of Arizona, James is married to Katrina, and they have three daughters.
-He will be presenting at the St. John Bosco Conference.
+Dr. Pauley began working as a parish catechetical leader in 1989 and has served professionally in parish, diocesan, and university catechetical formation for 28 years.
+He is a frequent speaker in dioceses and parishes nationwide.
+James is married to Katrina, and they are blessed with three daughters.

 Scott Sollom is an assistant professor of theology at Franciscan University.
 He has conducted RCIA training workshops around the country and the world, including presentations with the Association for Catechumenal Ministry and Symbolon.
 He previously served as a DRE in Stillwater, Minnesota, and College Station, Texas, as well as a youth minister in Hudson, Wisconsin.
 Scott and his wife, Mary, have five children.
 He will be presenting at the St. John Bosco Conference.

-Dr. Petroc Willey is married to Katherine, has four children, and is a consultor for the Pontifical Council for the Promotion of the New Evangelization in Rome.
-He is professor of theology (catechetics) at Franciscan University and reader in the new evangelization at the School of the Annunciation in England.
-Before moving to Franciscan University, he worked in Catholic higher education in Oxford and Birmingham for almost 30 years.
+Dr. Petroc Willey is a professor of theology (catechetics) at Franciscan University.
+Before coming to Franciscan, he worked in Catholic higher education in Oxford and Birmingham for about 30 years.
 Dr. Willey gained his first degree in theology from King’s College London and an STL from Maynooth, Ireland.
 He also has doctorates in philosophy from Liverpool University and the Lateran Pontifical University.
 A well-known speaker on catechetics and evangelization, Dr. Willey edited the catechetical journal The Sower from 1992-2013 and hosted the EWTN series Handing on the Faith.
-He will be speaking at the St. John Bosco Conference.
+He is married to Katherine and has four children.